 My preferred airlines to fly to India are Jet Airways, Qatar and British Airways as these airlines offer the best prices, service and quickest route to India from the UK.
 If I’m flying to Mumbai or Delhi I usually go direct with Jet Airways.
 Air India are often cheaper but Jet are much better.Virgin also fly direct from London to Delhi and Mumbai and are also good.

-For flying to Goa, you can get a direct flight from the UK with Thomson in the tourist season, however if you book the flight only, and not a package holiday, the luggage charges are steep.
-Otherwise you’ll have to change in Mumbai, Delhi or the Middle East.
-I usually go with Qatar from Goa to UK as the service, food and entertainment are really good, you get a whopping 45kg luggage allowance and they have the quickest and most hassle free connection (changing from a domestic to international flight in Mumbai normally requires you to leave the airport and travel to the other airport which is annoying) Oman Air are also a good choice, the prices are often cheaper but the layover in Muscat is longer.
+For flying to Goa, you can get direct flights and package holidays from the UK with Thomson and ThomasCook.com in the tourist season.
+(See here for my review of flying with Thomas Cook) Otherwise you’ll have to change in Mumbai, Delhi or the Middle East.
+I usually go with Qatar from Goa to UK as the service, food and entertainment are really good, you get a whopping 45kg luggage allowance and they have the quickest and most hassle free connection (changing from a domestic to international flight in Mumbai sometimes requires you to leave the airport and travel to the other airport which is annoying) Oman Air are also a good choice, the prices are often cheaper but the layover in Muscat is longer.

 If you are short on time and plan to take domestic flights within India you can find cheaper deals the further in advance you book.
 Jet Airways and Indigo and Air Asia are the best for domestic flights.
 You can sometimes find some cheap deals with Indigo and Air Asia but still flying is far more expensive than taking the train, but unlike trains flights do not often get fully booked so flights are good for last minute travel.
 Again, check Skyscanner whole month to find the best deal.